-We can also help provide the extra support you need to ensure the larger cultural projects you have planned from fall 2021 – spring 2022, like community murals, street banners and mixed media installations move forward in this challenging time.
+STEPS can also provide the extra support you need to ensure the larger cultural projects you have planned, like community murals, street banners and mixed media installations, move forward in this challenging time.

 Connections to Multidisciplinary Artists and Creatives

-In order to be considered for Main Street Art Challenge prizes, participating BIAs are expected to engage a minimum of two (2) artists in paid opportunities, but are encouraged to engage more in activating their main streets.
-To help realize your creative visions, STEPS is able to connect participating BIAs with our diverse and talented Toronto area artist network.
+In order to be considered for I HeART Main Street prizes, participating BIAs are expected to engage a minimum of two (2) artists in paid opportunities, but are encouraged to engage more in activating their main streets.
+To help realize your creative visions, STEPS is able to connect participating BIAs with our diverse and talented artist network.

 Artist Fee Subsidies

-BIAs who engage artists from STEPS artist roster or a BIPOC (Black, Indigenous and People of Colour) identified artist of their choosing may be eligible for artist fee subsidies of up to $1000!
+BIAs who engage artists from the STEPS Artist Roster or a BIPOC (Black, Indigenous and People of Colour) identified artist of their choosing may be eligible for artist fee subsidies of up to $1000!

 Recognition and Resources for Main Street Recovery